kubernetes/enhancements/keps/sig-autoscaling/4951-configurable-hpa-tolerance/README.md

     - Testing: Are there any tests for failure mode?
 If not, describe why.
 -->

 We do not expect any new failure mode.
-(While setting inappropriate `tolerance` values may cause HPAs to react too slowly or too fast, the feature is working as intended.)
+(While setting `tolerance` below 10% can cause HPAs to scale up and down as frequently as every 30s, and higher values might stop scaling altogether if the metric remains within the tolerance band, the feature is still working as intended.
+To make HPAs respond faster, decrease the tolerance value.
+Conversely, to make them respond slower, increase the tolerance value.)

 ###### What steps should be taken if SLOs are not being met to determine the problem?

-N/A.
+If possible increase the log level for kube-controller-manager and check controller logs:
+1. Search for "Proposing desired replicas", verify that the tolerance is set as expected, and check (using `kubectl describe hpa`) if the ratio between the _current_ and _desired_ metric values is in tolerance.
+3. Look for warnings and errors which might point where the problem lies.

 ## Implementation History